FAQs – Residential Support Program

-Cash, Check, or Credit Card is appreciated at the time of service.
+Cash, check, or credit cards are appreciated at the time of service.
 Clients are responsible for all fees.

-What kind of follow-up do you offer for those who complete your intensive programs?
+What kind of follow-up do you offer for those who complete your Residential Support Program?

-Our intensive treatment programs are not appropriate for individuals who have active addictions, active eating disorders, and/or are actively suicidal.
-Individuals may need to receive treatment for these conditions elsewhere prior to engaging in our programs.
-For those individuals who have received treatment for these conditions (i.e., are in recovery) and would like some continued support during their anxiety treatment, we have the ability to work with additional outpatient specialists (e.g., addictions counselors, eating disorder specialists) as needed.
+For those individuals who have received treatment for these conditions (i.e., are in recovery) and would like some continued support during their anxiety treatment, we have the ability to work with additional outpatient specialists (e.g., addictions counselors, eating disorder specialists, etc.) as needed.

 Are my family members allowed to visit me in the Residential Support Program?

-OCD has a major effect on the family; therefore, their involvement in treatment is very important.
-Individual family situations will determine how much contact is appropriate.
 Families are invited to visit, share their experiences, and learn how to support the client in maintaining gains.
-Family treatment may include weekly family conference calls, family therapy or other contact with the treatment team.
-Family members’ questions about treatment will be directed to the client’s behavior therapist.
+Family treatment includes family therapy and/or other contact with our family therapist.
 Visitors are expected to follow all the program guidelines.